 Definition of Indirect Tax

-An indirect tax, such as a sales tax or a value-added tax, is a tax imposed by the intermediaries on the consumers after being passed by the manufacturer of the products or services consumed to these intermediaries.
+An indirect tax, such as a sales tax or a value-added tax, is a tax imposed by the intermediaries on the consumers after being passed by the manufacturer of the products or services consumed by these intermediaries.

 Explanation